 The bowl gouges

 They have a U-profile, and they raise larger layers of wood.
-They work at the beginning of the work because it allows extracting the larger pieces and approaching more quickly to the center of the wood.
+They work at the beginning of the work because it allows for extracting the larger pieces and approaching more quickly to the center of the wood.

-They have an arrow shape with a tip end and for projects that require precision and detail.
+They have an arrow shape with a tip end and are for projects that require precision and detail.

 Triangular or V-shaped gouges